 You will be given five major tests, plus a comprehensive final at the end of the semester.
 Each of the tests will be worth 100 points, with the final worth 100 points.
 You will also be given daily quizzes worth 5 points each.
 The total quiz points will be averaged as one major test grade.
-The extended lecture sessions on Friday\ will have assignments that will collectively will be worth 100 points.
 At the end of the semester, grades will be assigned according to the number of points you have gained in relation to the number of points possible.
-Tests will cover the following: Test 1 - chapters 1 & 2; Test 2 - chapters 3 and 4; Test 3 - chapters 5 & 6; Test 4 - chapters 7 & 8; Test 5 - chapters 10 & 11.
+Tests will cover the following: Test 1 - chapters 1 & 2; Test 2 - chapters 3 and 4; Test 3 - chapters 5 & 6; Test 4 - chapters 7 & 8; Test 5 - chapters 10 & 11. (time may prevent a separate test on chapters 10 and 11; if so, this material will be placed on the semester test).
+Major tests - except the semester test - will be placed in the testing center.